University of New Hampshire Open Education Project

 The Grant Application Process

-Prospective grantees submitted their application via an online form prior to 5pm on March 30, 2015.
+Prospective grantees submitted their application via an online form.
 Indication that the proposer’s department chair and school/college dean supported his/her application was required.

 The proposals were reviewed by a committee consisting of representatives from the faculty (appointed by the Faculty Senate), the Provost’s Office, associate deans, the Library, and UNH Academic Technology.